HanWSun/TsamsaraWiki/_categories/Inhabitants.md

 description: "\"The need for connection and community if primal, as fundamental as the need for air, water, and food.\""
 ---

-Everyting to do with Tsamsara's people, culture, notable individuals, religion can be found here.
+Everyting to do with Tsamsara's people, including notable individuals can be found here.